Siena Cathedral: Pulpit

-Mosaic floor
+The marble floor

 The inlaid marble mosaic floor is one of the most ornate of its kind in Italy, covering the whole floor of the cathedral.
-This undertaking went on from the 14th to the 16th centuries, and about forty artists made their contribution.
+Visitors have been amazed by the stunning effect of these floors for centuries.
+Indeed, Giorgio Vasari, an Italian Renaissance painter and architect, claimed the floor was “the most beautiful … great and magnificent pavement ever made.”
+This undertaking went on from the 14th to the 16th centuries, and about forty artists made their contribution, the majority of whom were Sienese.
 The floor consists of 56 panels in different sizes.
 Most have a rectangular shape, but the later ones in the transept are hexagons or rhombuses.
-They represent the sibyls, scenes from the Old Testament, allegories and virtues.
+They represent the sibyls, scenes from the Old Testament, allegories, virtues, and figures from the ancient world.
 Most are still in their original state.
 The earliest scenes were made by a graffito technique: drilling tiny holes and scratching lines in the marble and filling these with bitumen or mineral pitch.
 In a later stage black, white, green, red, and blue marble intarsia were used.
 This technique of marble inlay also evolved during the years, finally resulting in a vigorous contrast of light and dark, giving it an almost modern, impressionistic composition.

 The uncovered floor can only be seen for a period of six to ten weeks each year, generally including the month of September.
 The rest of the year, the pavements near the altar are covered, and only some near the entrance may be viewed.

-The earliest panel was probably the Wheel of Fortune (Ruota della Fortuna), laid in 1372 (restored in 1864).
-The She-Wolf of Siena with the emblems of the confederate cities (Lupa senese e simboli delle città alleate) probably dates from 1373 (also restored in 1864).
-The Four Virtues (Temperanza, Prudenza, Giustizia and Fortezza) and Mercy (Misericordia) date from 1406, as established by a payment made to Marchese d'Adamo and his fellow workers.
-They were the craftsmen who executed the cartoons of Sienese painters.

-The first known artist working on the panels was Domenico di Niccolò dei Cori, who was in charge of the cathedral between 1413 and 1423.
-We can ascribe to him several panels such as the Story of King David, David the Psalmist, and David and Goliath.
-His successor as superintendent, Paolo di Martino, completed between 1424 and 1426 the Victory of Joshua and Victory of Samson over the Philistines.